Last Updated on

 Here are some reasons that may contribute to postnatal fatigue:

 - Sometimes, labour can go on for hours and the energy and strength it takes to push the baby out may exhaust the new mother completely.
 Furthermore, the drugs used for pain may also tire you out after delivery.
-A woman who has had a caesarean delivery may also feel tired post delivery.
+A woman who has had a caesarean delivery may also feel tired post-delivery as the body has to deal with the trauma of surgery.

 - Breastfeeding your baby can also make you feel tired and drained.
 Since your baby consumes the nutrients, you will need to consume more to keep up your energy and to meet your baby’s requirements.
 If you don’t follow a balanced diet, you might feel exhausted.